darrenori/darrenori/README.md

 # darrenori

-**DevOps & Infrastructure.** Cloud, containers, and the plumbing that keeps things running.
+**DevOps, Networking, & Infrastructure.** Cloud, containers, and any form of networking (though a majority can't be displayed publicly in Github).
-Networking-first, infrastructure-as-code by habit, with a security background from teaching cybersecurity to 14,000+ secondary school students.
+I started from my basics through networking, then moved on to infrastructure-as-code by chance, and I am experienced with a security background.

 ---